Cost of Smoking Calculator

 Smoking affects not only you, the smoker, but also those around you who are exposed to your smoke.
 Children exposed to secondhand smoke are more likely to have bronchitis, pneumonia, and ear infections.

 Smokers miss more days of work than people who don't smoke because of tobacco-related health problems.
 Several companies refuse to hire smokers.

-This information is not to replace your doctor's advice.
+This information is not to replace your healthcare provider's advice.